Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

       1. (`ncn-m001#`) Checkout analytics-config-management from VCS.

         > If the `git clone` command fails to find the `analytics-config-management` repository in VCS, then Analytics
-        > is not installed and the rest of thes steps can be ignored.
+        > is not installed and the rest of these steps can be ignored.

          ```bash
          export git_pwd=$(kubectl get secret -n services vcs-user-credentials --template={{.data.vcs_password}} | base64 --decode)